pletzer/python-oop-novice/_episodes/01-introduction.md

 ## What are classes, instances, members and methods?

 >## Class
 > A _class_ is a type of object.
-It is the answer to the question "what is ...?"
+It is the answer to the question "what is ...?".
+To use a real world example, we could have a class `Handbag` that describes all types of handbags.
+Question: "what is that object?".
+Answer: "It's a `HandBag`".
 {: .callout}

 >## Instance
 > We say that an object of a particular class is an _instance_ of that class.
-> To use a real world example, we could have a class `Handbag` that describes all types of handbags.
-The one you're holding right now is an _instance_ of the `Handbag` class.
+The handbag you're holding right now is an _instance_ of the `Handbag` class.
 {: .callout}

 > ## Member